Drone Laws in Colorado

 Are drones allowed in Colorado?

-Drones are allowed in Colorado for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in Colorado for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by Colorado State legislature
+Specific additional drone use laws by the Colorado State legislature

 HB 1070 – Study Drone Use By Public Safety Agencies

-Requires the center of excellence within the department of public safety to perform a study.
+The center of excellence within the Department of Public Safety must perform a study.
 The study must identify ways to integrate UAS within local and state government functions relating to firefighting, search and rescue, accident reconstruction, crime scene documentation, emergency management, and emergencies involving significant property loss, injury, or death.
 The study must also consider privacy concerns, costs, and timeliness of deployment for each of these uses.
-The legislation also creates a pilot program, requiring the deployment of at least one team of UAS operators to a region of the state that has been designated as a fire hazard where they will be trained on the use of UAS for the above specifies functions.
+The legislation also creates a pilot program, requiring the deployment of at least one team of UAS operators to a region of the state that has been designated as a fire hazard, where they will be trained on the use of UAS for the above-specified functions.

 406-0 #004 – AIDS IN TAKING WILDLIFE

-It shall be unlawful to use a drone to look for, scout, or detect wildlife as an aid in the hunting or taking of wildlife.
+It shall be unlawful to use a drone to search for, scout, or detect wildlife to aid in hunting or taking of wildlife.

 Specific additional UAV laws by local governments within Colorado State